Workers and Independent Operators

 A "contract for service", or a business relationship, is one where a person agrees to perform specific work in return for payment.
 The employer does not necessarily control the manner in which the work is done, or the times and places the work is performed.

-Independent operators - those who work under contracts for service - are not automatically insured or entitled to benefits unless they voluntarily elect to be considered “workers” and apply to the WSIB for their own account and optional insurance, see 12-03-02, Optional Insurance.
+Independent operators - those who work under contracts for service - are not automatically insured or entitled to benefits unless they voluntarily elect to be considered “workers” and apply to the WSIB for their own account and optional insurance, refer to 12-03-02, Optional Insurance.
 Independent operators may not be insured through the hiring company’s (payer’s) WSIB account.

 Organizational test